 In OutSystems you can refactor your application and build a service-oriented architecture using Service Modules and Service Applications.

 Service Modules and Service Applications

-In OutSystems, you can use Service modules in your Web or Mobile application to enforce the separation of concerns and encapsulate the core service functionality.
+In OutSystems, you can use Service modules in your apps to enforce the separation of concerns and encapsulate the core service functionality.

 Depending on the size of your services portfolio, you can also create a Service application to organize your Service modules.

 In a Service module you define the elements that compose your core services: